DiegelD/CarND-Path-Planning-Project/README.md

  <p></p>

 ### 3.1 Finite State Machine
-A Finite State Machine is a way to solve the Behaviour Planning Problem.It makes descions on a finte set of discret states.
-In our project this are five:
+A Finite State Machine is a way to solve the Behaviour Planning Problem.
+It makes descions on a finte set of discret states.

-* KL: Keep Lane
-* PLCL: Prepare Lane Change Left
-* LCL: Lane Change Left
-* PLCR: Prepare Lane Change Right
-* LCR: Lane Change Right

 Any pair can be conected by one or more transistions.

 An example of a finte state machine is seen in the image below.
+In this project as imput we get an vector of possible next states.
+The trasistion is handled by a transions function, called **Chose next state**.
+Wich takes the input and calculates with the costfunctions the best next state.
 <figure>
  <img src="./readme_data/finite_state_machine.png" width="360" alt="finite_state_machine" />
  <figcaption>